Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Foliation construction and large-sphere limit

 $iv)$ \textbf{Uniqueness of the foliation.} Finally, uniqueness follows by combining the uniqueness clause in the Implicit Function Theorem with the fact that for each \(r\) the only critical point of \(G_r\) is \(\xi(r)\).

 In our setting we follow the same overall strategy, but now keep track of the extra terms involving the second fundamental form $k$.
-Moreover, we relaxed the conditions on the scalar curvature by changing the little $o$ bounds by a big $\mathcal{O}$ bound with a small constant $\eta_i$.
-A careful check of each step in \cite{eichko} shows that their foliation continues to exist under these $\mathcal{O}$-type decays.
+A careful check of each step in \cite{eichko} shows that their foliation continues to exist if one relaxed the conditions on the scalar curvature by changing the little $o$ bounds by a big $\mathcal{O}$ bound with a small constant $\eta_i$.
+Therefore, in our results we consider such $\mathcal{O}$-type decays.

 Let $\alpha \in (0, 1)$ and $\gamma > 1$.
 We denote by $\mathcal{G}_1$ the space of $\mathcal{C}^{3,\alpha}$-Riemannian metrics and by $\mathcal{G}_2$ the space of $\mathcal{C}^{3,\alpha}$ symmetric 2-tensors on